homeworkc/lazycast/README.md

 lazycast is a simple wifi display receiver.
 It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** also work on other Linux platforms and Miracast sources.
 (For other Linux systems, skip the preparation section.
 For video playback from Android sources, modify the ``player_select`` option in ``d2.py``.)
 For Windows 10 systems, the Miracast over Infrastructure (**MICE**) feature is also supported, which may provide better user experiences.
 In general, lazycast does not require re-compilation of wpa_supplicant to support various p2p functionalities, and should work on an "out of the box" Raspberry Pi.

 # Important Information
 The following commands are intended to run on Raspberry Pi **Buster or older**.
 The latest Raspberry Pi OS ("Bullseye") completely changes the hardware acceleration for video rendering.
 While it is technically possible to run lazycast on Bullseye, running lazycast on Buster or older will have much lower latency and much more features.
-If you still want to use lazycast on Bullseye, please **skip the Preparation section**, modify d2.py in python3 syntax, and use VLC or gstreamer.
+If you still want to use lazycast on Bullseye, please **skip the Preparation section**.

 # Preparation (Do not run this on Bullseye)
 ## Downgrade wpa_supplicant